kingsleytorlowei/kingsleytorlowei.github.io/about.md

 Hi, I'm Kingsley.

 I hail from Bayelsa, Nigeria.
 Though, i've spent almost all life in Lagos where I'm currently as a freelance software developer.
 I work with clients to bring real-time, streaming, intelligent analytics to different verticals including telecommunications, healthcare, and banking.
 I use statistics and machine learning to solve our customer's analytics problems, and incorporating predictive models.
 Being a jack of all trades, I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
-You do need good storytelling for good data. ;)

 In the past I've worked as a Technical Lead in a service oriented startup, <em>JMP Resources</em> based in Abuja, Nigeria.